bam4564/coingecko_py/README.md

 [![PyPi Version](https://img.shields.io/pypi/v/py_coingecko.svg)](https://pypi.org/project/py_coingecko/)
 ![GitHub](https://img.shields.io/github/license/brycemorrow4564/py_coingecko)

-> An advanced API client for the coingecko API
+## An Advanced API Client For The Coingecko API

 The base api client class and its documentation are automatically generated with [`swagger-codegen`](https://swagger.io/tools/swagger-codegen/) from the OpenAPI specification available [here](https://www.coingecko.com/api/documentations/v3/swagger.json) on the coingecko website.

-The documentation for the api client can be found [here](./docs/API.md).
+> The documentation for the api client can be found [here](./docs/API.md).

 This ensures that all endpoints and their corresponding parameters are **100%** correct.
 Furthermore, the "Client Updated" badge you see at the top of this README is a live check that the spec used to generate the client code matches the latest version of the spec available on the coingecko website.
 This badge is updated once a day as a part of the CICD pipeline.

-Additionally, the base api client has been extended to provide additional functionality like:
+Additionally, the base api client has been extended to provide additional functionality like

 - Abstracting away complexities associated with server side rate limiting when sending many api requests.
 - Page range queries (bounded and unbounded).